kitconcept/volto-slider-block/README.md

 ![kitconcept GmbH](https://github.com/kitconcept/volto-blocks/raw/master/kitconcept.png)

 The Volto Slider Block allows editors to add sliders to a Volto page.
+You can see it in action under [www.dlr.de](https://www.dlr.de/de) and [www.fz-juelich.de](https://www.fz-juelich.de/de).

 ## Screenshot